T

 landmark

-The largest church in Verona, a magnificent example of Gothic architecture.
-It's known for its impressive dome and the fresco of the Annunciation by Pisanello.
+The largest church in Verona, a stunning example of Gothic architecture.
+Its interior features beautiful frescoes and sculptures, including the famous fresco of St. George and the Princess by Pisanello.

 5. Evening